HorvathLab/ReQTL/README.md

 * The path to the VAF matrix created by build_VAF_matrix.R
 * The path to the gene expression matrix created by build_gene-exp_matrix.R
-* The path to the covariate matrix created by build_cov_matrix.R (if no covariate information is used, you will need to modify this script to remove the references to the covariate matrix)
+* The path to a covariate matrix (if no covariate information is used, you will need to modify this script to remove the references to the covariate matrix)

 #### Output
 * The three input matrices with only the samples contained in all three